My Kind of Lady

-"My Kind of Lady" was the second single from Supertramp's 1982 album …Famous Last Words….
-The song is a '50's-style mid-tempo love ballad; it peaked at #16 for USA Billboard Adult Contemporary and #31 for USA Billboard pop singles.
+"My Kind of Lady" is a song by the British rock band Supertramp, released as the second single from the band's 1982 album …Famous Last Words….
+The song is a 1950s-style mid-tempo love ballad; it peaked at #16 on the USA Billboard Adult Contemporary and #31 on the USA Billboard Pop Singles charts.
 The lead and backing vocals were all sung by Davies, who harmonizes with himself by switching between his natural voice and a falsetto vocal.
-The echo-treated and natural sounding voice was sung in Davies' baritone.
-The falsetto passages were double tracked and mixed with a phaser.
+The echo-treated and natural-sounding voice was sung in Davies' baritone.
+The falsetto passages were double-tracked and mixed with a phaser.
 Despite being released as a single, the track was not performed live.

 The song's writing credits are given to Rick Davies and Roger Hodgson, members of the band, although as indicated on the album sleeve, it is a Davies composition.
-Like John Lennon and Paul McCartney and Mick Jagger and Keith Richards, Davies and Hodgson joined writer's credits from 1974 until 1983, when Hodgson left Supertramp to pursue a solo career.
+Like John Lennon and Paul McCartney, Davies and Hodgson shared writer's credits from 1974 until 1983, when Hodgson left Supertramp to pursue a solo career.

 The song was the last single released during original member Hodgson's tenure.

 Cash Box predicted that the song would be successful based on the "minimal production, Rick Davies’ trademark falsetto and a catchy sax solo."
 Billboard praised the song's "sense of fun" and said it is a throwback to 1956 with "chunky piano, bleating sax, and rhymes you can quote before you've heard them."